Namrata0407/MacMatch/README.md

 <h1>MacMatch</h1>
-it an e-commerce website which provides various types of electronic products with online services.
+It an e-commerce website which provides various types of electronic products with online services.

 ## [Vercel Deployed Link](https://murky-pan-2202.vercel.app/)